LordMisfit/DV-DS-CompatPacks/README.md

  - Running - 16.
 To run Switcheroom w/ DV-DS Command line: "start gzdoom.exe -iwad doom.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/Doom" "DV-DS-CompatPacks/swtchrm-DVDS.wad" +hud_scale 0 exit"
  - Note: This is an Ultimate Doom specfic mapset.

- - Running - 17.
+ - Running - 16.
 To run The City of the Damned: Apocalypse w/ DV-DS Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/TCOTD2" +hud_scale 0 exit"
  - Note: It's only one level, and Flora is the only playable class in this one, but boy did this patch take a while to make, since I actually did a bunch of ACS modifying for the level itself and things don't exactly work 1 to 1 how they do in the original version, plus Flora will actually put her two cents in for all the notes and events that happen in this one. >.>

- - Running - 18.
+ - Running - 17.
 To run Touhou Doom w/ DV-DS Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/TouhouDoom" +hud_scale 0 exit"
  - Note: This one is incomplete and likely based on a pretty old version of the mod, so I don't recommend messing with it besides for the first 3 maps or so. :P

- - Running - 19.
+ - Running - 18.
 To run Unloved w/ DV-DS Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/Unloved" +hud_scale 0 exit"
  - Note: This one is incomplete to a degree since some monsters aren't fully supported for stat changes/EXP yet.
 It'll be worked on more at some point in the future, so play at your own 'risk', I guess? :o

+ - Running - 19.
+To run Valiant: Vaccinated Edition w/ DV-DS Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/valve-DVDS.wad" +hud_scale 0 exit"

  - Running - 20.
-To run Valiant: Vaccinated Edition w/ DV-DS Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/valve-DVDS.wad" +hud_scale 0 exit"

- - Running - 21.
 To run Void w/ DV-DS Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/void-DVDS.wad" +hud_scale 0 exit"
  - Note: This one is incomplete, and I'm not sure if it'll be finished anytime soon.
 It's there as more of an attempt to edit it since I liked this particular map. :P

- - Extra.
-You can also add "DV-DS-CompatPacks/10xu.pk3" into any of the above command lines [before +hud_scale 0] to make things even more nuts. :V

  - Important: If you're playing in pure Doom 2 or Doom 1 mode [and or using a Doom 1 or 2 mapset], you'll get three "episodes" in the start up menu.
 The first two are the Deus Vult [1] and Deus Vult 2 "campaigns", and then a third that reflects the game you loaded up.
 That third episode is for playing Doom 1/2/Plutonia/TNT's actual levels, or the mapset you're loading with it.
 The DV episodes are named in their own name format and don't conflict with the other stuff, and thus are seperated in their own "episodes".